khedia/Teams_clone/README.md

 To clone and run this application: I have deleted my google-services.json file.
 You can add yours.
 Change Authorisation-key with your key from firebase project.

-Implementation Guide
+Implementation Guide <br/>
-1 - Project
+1 - Project <br/>
-- Open the Project in your android studio;
+- Open the Project in your android studio<br/>
-2 - IMPORTANT: Change the Package Name. (https://stackoverflow.com/questions/16804093/android-studio-rename-package)
+2 - IMPORTANT: Change the Package Name. (https://stackoverflow.com/questions/16804093/android-studio-rename-package)<br/>
 - Firebase Panel
 - Create Firebase Project (https://console.firebase.google.com/);
 - Get the SHA keys from the android studio and paste in the firebase project